Wollantine/maybe-chai/README.md

 ```

 ## Adapting it to your Maybe library
-Maybe-chai works out of the box for `true-myth` library because reasons.
+Maybe-chai, as a default, works out of the box for `true-myth` library because reasons.
 If you want to use another library, you will need to pass it an adapter (we have [pre-cooked adapters](./adapters.md))

 You can configure an adapter by passing an object to `maybeChai()` that follows this signature: